dev1980/js-capstone-project-game/README.md

 ## About Project

->This project is a simple Game which use Javascript ES6 and Phaser 3 HTML5 framework for game development (Phaser3 framework).
+>This project is a simple game that uses Javascript ES6 and Phaser 3 HTML5 framework for game development (Phaser3 framework).

 # Initial Game Plan
-- There are three character in game (Player, coin and bomb)
+- There are three characters in the game (Player, coin and bomb)
-- Player will collect the coin.
+- The player will collect the coin.
 - 10 score for each time player collecting the coin.
-- Coin will move randomly.
+- The coin will move randomly.
 - There will be bomb bouncing, once the bomb will hit the player, then it is Game over.
 - Game Over Message will be display.
-- After clicking the mouse button on game board we can play the game again.
+- After clicking the mouse button on the game board we can play the game again.
-- We can use key use left right up down key move the player.
+- We can use key use left-right up-down key move the player.

 ### Requirements